ByMaxAnjos/CO2-traffic-emissions/README.md

 ### Feature engineering and selection

+This task involves imputing the missing values and transforming the data in order to select the most relevant predictors.
+Temporal predictors such as time of day, weekdays, weekends, and holidays indicators were generated using the Step_timeseries_signature function of the R package timetk, which converts the date-time column (e.g., 2023-01-01 01:00:00) into a set of indexes or new predictors.
-This task resulted in *train_recipe* and *test_recipe* which contain all spatial and temporal features and dependent variables of the model.
+This task will result in *train_recipe* and *test_recipe* which contain all spatial and temporal features and dependent variables of the model.
 In the present example, the dependent variables are the mean of traffic flow (*icars*) and the mean speed (*ispeed*) at the road link (*oms_id*).
 The *weather* object was joined by the column "*date*" (or other variables with date column).

-It also involved imputing the missing values and transforming the data in order to select the most relevant predictors.
-Temporal predictors such as time of day, weekdays, weekends, and holidays indicators were generated using the Step_timeseries_signature function of the R package timetk, which converts the date-time column (e.g., 2023-01-01 01:00:00) into a set of indexes or new predictors.

 ```{r}